 No One Lives

-I know all this sounds outwardly confusing – like a mash-up of very different genres barely related to each other – but with all plot points revolving around the major twist, what looks messy on paper actually comes out sharp.
-Altogether, Ryûhei Kitamura has delivered a very unique and dark experience: an amalgamation of two disparate plot lines shoved together with enough force that the generated heat melds the elements.
+I know all this sounds outwardly confusing – like a mash-up of very different genres barely related to each other – but with all plot points revolving around the twist, what looks messy on paper actually comes out sharp.
+Altogether, Ryûhei Kitamura has delivered a very unique and dark experience: an amalgamation of two disparate plot lines shoved together with enough force the generated heat melds the elements.
 Recommended.